 Vision Rehabilitation Therapy and Orientation and Mobility

-Vision Rehabilitation Therapy (VRT) is a method of teaching blind and visually impaired individuals to use adaptive skills and aids, enabling them to live independently.
+The first of our adult services, Vision Rehabilitation Therapy (VRT), is a method of teaching blind and visually impaired individuals to use adaptive skills and aids, enabling them to live independently.
 GDABVI professional staff assess, counsel and train clients in activities of daily living (ADLs) in the comfort of their home environment.
 Orientation and Mobility training offers instruction on how to move safety within one’s home and in external environments.
 Vision rehab training and O&M services are provided at no cost to the client.

 Vision Rehabilitation Instructors and Orientation and Mobility teachers are specialists in blind rehabilitation who teach skills and techniques to legally blind adults to encourage self-sufficient, productive lifestyles.
 GDABVI therapists offer tailored assistance to clients who wish to live independently in their homes but need assistance with adapting their environment and setting up safe systems.
 Most GDABVI clients are over age 60 when many older persons begin to experience age-related macular degeneration or other types of vision loss.
 (Read how fruits and vegetables may decrease your risk of macular degeneration.)